ritza-co/internal-articles/docs/best-serp-2025/best-serp-2025.md

 ![SerpAPI Playground Interface](images/serpapi-playground-interface.png)

+**Developer Experience Score (10.0/10):** Eight official SDKs, an interactive playground, comprehensive documentation, and real-time usage dashboards make SerpAPI the strongest developer experience among tested APIs.

+## Search Capabilities

+SerpAPI covers Google (including AI Mode and AI Overview), Bing, Yahoo, Baidu, DuckDuckGo, Yandex, Amazon, eBay, Walmart, Home Depot, YouTube, Google Scholar, Google Patents, TripAdvisor, and Yelp.
+Each platform has its own API endpoint with consistent JSON formatting.
+Most competitors support 3-5 search engines at most.

+**Search Capabilities Score (10.0/10):** Coverage of 20+ search engines and specialized platforms far exceeds any competitor, making SerpAPI the only choice for applications needing multi-engine support.

+## Free Tier Generosity

+The free tier provides 250 searches per month with no credit card required.
+All API endpoints work on the free tier, though you're limited to Best Effort speed without access to Ludicrous Speed tiers.
+Failed searches receive automatic refunds, so the 250-search limit only counts successful requests.

+**Free Tier Score (6.0/10):** The 250 searches per month places SerpAPI mid-tier, more generous than Scrapingbee (66 total) but less than Tavily (1,000/month), Exa (2,000 one-time), or Scrapingdog (11,000 with promotions).

 ## Choose SerpAPI when you need breadth of coverage

 SerpAPI works best when you need access to multiple search engines or specialized platforms through one provider.
 SEO tools monitoring rankings across Google, Bing, and Yahoo avoid maintaining separate integrations.
 E-commerce price monitoring pulls structured data from Amazon, Walmart, and eBay.
 Academic research platforms integrate Google Scholar without parsing citation formats.
 The $15 per 1,000 searches pays for itself when infrastructure complexity is the bottleneck.